ptlis/conneg/basics.md

 # Content Negotiation Basics

-This is a high-level overview of the basic concepts behind content negotiation.
+This is a high-level overview of the terms and concepts underlying content negotiation.

 ## Variants